jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 ----

 I want to test passing values to programs.
-When testing, I want to be able to send input from my test to the program and see the results, this helps me see what is the same and what is different, the difference gives me a clue about to what to change to get to my goal.
+When testing, I want to be able to send input from my test to the program and see the results.
+This helps me see what is the same, and what is different, the difference gives helps me know what to change to get what I want.

 *********************************************************************************
 requirements